Minimum CRS Score for Canada PR 2026

 This article is for general informational purposes only and does not constitute immigration advice.
 CRS cut-offs change with every draw.
 Always consult official IRCC sources or a Regulated Canadian Immigration Consultant (RCIC) for advice specific to your situation.

-Email your profile details — occupation, age, education, IELTS, work experience — and we will tell you exactly which pathway is best for your score.
+Have a question? details — occupation, age, education, IELTS, work experience — and we will tell you exactly which pathway is best for your score.

 Full breakdown of cut-off ranges for general draws, category draws, and PNP — with a historical cut-off table.